At the age of five, Islington lad Lennie Peters (born Leonard George Sargent) was knocked down by a car and lost sight in his left eye.

 Another accident at the age of 16 made him totally blind.
 He was sunbathing at Hampstead when a group of louts started throwing stones.
 He went over and told them to pack it up.

 He lay down again in the sun and the next thing one of them heaved half a brick at him and got him in the other eye.
 He had two operations and sight in his right eye was restored.

 He was about to be discharged but the night before he was due to go home he noticed the man in the next bed was about to fall on the floor.

-He ran over to him, tried to pick him up but as he did the sudden strain detached the retina in his eye.
+He ran over to try to pick him up but as he did the sudden strain detached the retina in his eye.
 He hasn’t seen since.
-Apparently, the bloke in the next bed died later anyway.

-Pub piano player Lennie teamed up with Sheffield actress and dancer Di Lee (born Dianne Littlehales) in 1970 and they entered the TV talent show Opportunity Knocks, winning a record seven times, with songs such as All Change Places, I’m Confessin’, Let It Be Me and All I Ever Need is You.
+He teamed up with Sheffield actress and dancer Di Lee (born Dianne Littlehales) in April 1970 and they entered the TV talent show Opportunity Knocks, winning a record seven times, with songs such as All Change Places, I’m Confessin’, Let It Be Me and All I Ever Need is You.